-Enter Jorge Bergoglio, a Cardinal from South America who was concerned with the poor and with reforming the church.
-Bergoglio had commanded a few votes at the previous papal election and Benedict and he disagreed on almost everything but ultimately it was Bergoglio who would next be elected and made Pope Francis.
+Enter Jorge Bergoglio, a Cardinal from South America who was concerned with the poor and reforming the church.
+Bergoglio had commanded a few votes at the previous papal election, and he and Benedict disagreed on almost everything, but ultimately it was Bergoglio who would next be elected and made Pope Francis.

-The Two Popes retells the story of Bergoglio’s life, as he tells is to Pope Benedict in the year leading up to Benedicts resignation.
-It’s a charming movie, with more than a few good laughs, and two master thespians playing off one another for nearly two hours.
+The Two Popes retells the story of Bergoglio’s life, as he tells it to Pope Benedict in the year leading up to Benedict’s resignation.
+It’s a charming movie, with more than a few good laughs and two master thespians playing off one another for nearly two hours.
 In other words: you should definitely see it.